 Bachelor of Science in Electrical Engineering

-There is a requirement of a minimum of 24 credit hours of technical electives.
+Electrical engineering students must complete a minimum of 24 credit hours of technical electives.

 A minimum of 17 credits is in one of the major tracks (electro-physics and systems), which includes all courses in Group I and the remaining courses from Group II.